List of My Little Pony: Friendship Is Magic characters: Ponyville characters

 Ponyville is the primary setting of the television series and home of the show's main characters.
 The town's unique locales were designed to reflect their characters, while the overall style of the town was largely influenced by Pennsylvania Dutch design, steampunk artwork, and European and Bavarian folklore.
 The town also incorporates pony design elements such as horseshoes, hay bales, and troughs.
+While the Apple family are credited as having founded Ponyville, most of the town's agriculture and marketplace features various Earth ponies farmers selling fresh vegetables.